Happiness Curriculum: Impact

 The program is run in over a thousand Government of Delhi schools; according to Sisodia, "Mindfulness is practised by all 16 lakh [1.6 million] pupils everyday".
 Many teachers and parents have reported the pupils' interest in academics and their behaviour has improved because of the curriculum.

 Dream a Dream in partnership with Brookings Institution conducted a pilot study in the year 2019 to design an assessment tool for Happiness Curriculum (HC) and published a report.
 The study was designed to complete the first step toward an evaluation of the program that would provide information to schools, nongovernment organization implementers, and government agencies concerning student and teacher adoption of the desired outcomes of the HC.
 To understand and assess the impact of the Happiness program, The two surveys were developed—one for students and one for teachers—reflecting factors aligned to the Happiness Curriculum objectives and learning outcomes.
 For future anticipated use in evaluation studies, the two surveys provided a basis to capture student and teacher functioning on various factors.

-The report developed in collaboration with Brookings Institution and Dream a Dream reflects:
+The report developed in collaboration with Dream a Dream reflects: